The antimagic orientation problems for graphs obtained by some graph operations: The vertex sums induced by the Euler circuits

-Similarly, for any vertex $v_i$ with $d^+_D(v_{i})-d^-_D(v_{i})=-1$, we have
+} Similarly, for any vertex $v_i$ with $d^+_D(v_{i})-d^-_D(v_{i})=-1$, we have

-where $e$ is the edge entering $v_i$, whose successor in $C$ is some $e^*_j$.
-Now the lower and upper bounds of the vertex sums are obtained from the first and last cases of a vertex of odd degree. \end{proof}
+where $e_{v_i}$ is the edge entering $v_i$, whose successor in $C$ is some $e^*_j$.
+Now the lower and upper bounds of Inequality~(\ref{bd1}) are obtained from the vertex sum of a vertex of odd degree.

+Let $\tau'=\tau$ and $D'$ be the orientation obtained by reversing the direction of each edge in $D$.
+By the similar arguments, we see that $\tau'$ and $D'$ satisfy Inequality~(\ref{bd2}). \end{proof}